 The next consideration when deciding on toilet paper placement is visual appeal.
 While a quality toilet paper dispenser makes a major impact on the overall artistic applications of your bathroom’s second most important object, after the toilet itself, it should not be overlooked that the roll placement can give an impression of a warm and welcoming home, just as posture and body language can impact social relations.

 The forward hang is tantamount to standing with open arms when speaking with a person in conversation.
 It conveys a welcome attitude and openness to connect and befriend the person with whom you are interacting.
 When the toilet paper rolls over toward someone, it can be seen as an inviting gesture and welcoming posture for your roll.
-This example of a person with open arms projects a welcoming, warm, and friendly attitude.

 On the converse, a backwards roll projects a closed and unfriendly posture.
 Just as with the body language of standing with arms crossed, a reverse roll tells visitors to your facility that they are generally not as welcome as with the forward hang.
-This is an example of a person with a closed and cold attitude and brings emotions synonymous with a rear facing toilet paper orientation.

 For a final visual point, some toilet paper is printed with a pattern or design.
-In those instances, the printer or pattern is always on the side so it is visible when hanging over the front of the roll.
+In those instances, the print or pattern is always on the side so it is visible when hanging over the front of the roll.
 If places in the backwards hang position the pattern is hidden and users are left looking at the backside, usually plain white, rather than the pattern, for which the facility owner paid a premium price.

 Academia and Societal Trends